 In the edit tab, change all the values according to your article and click the Save for this Post button.

-You can check the generated Schema Markup with relevant values in the Code Validation tab and validate them using the Rich Results Test tool or Google Structured Data Testing tool for errors/warnings and fix them accordingly.
+You can check the generated Schema Markup with relevant values in the Code Validation tab and validate them using the Rich Results Test tool or any Google Structured Data Testing tool for errors/warnings and fix them accordingly.

 Was this article helpful?